You have 1 PagePop. View

 Ever wonder who the faces are behind Manchester's Curriculum & Instruction Department?
 Take a look below to learn a little bit about each of us - who we are and what we do for Manchester Public Schools.

-Dr. Amy Radikas is entering her fourth year serving as Manchester’s Deputy Superintendent, Curriculum & Special Services.
+Dr. Amy Radikas is entering her fifth year serving as Manchester’s Deputy Superintendent, Curriculum & Special Services.
 Prior to her role in Manchester she worked for six years at the Connecticut State Department of Education (CSDE) supporting Connecticut’s 15 Priority School Districts through needs-based professional development sessions and facilitated data team meetings.
 Before her job at CSDE, she worked for 15 years as a classroom teacher, reading consultant, and a PK-5 District Language Arts Coordinator.

 The most important aspect of her career has been the professional relationships she has developed with legislative, executive, administrative, and teaching colleagues, as well as with parents and students.